GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 # Speech Driven Gesture Generation With Autoencoder
-This repository contains Keras implementation of the speech-driven gesture generation by a neural network.
+This repository contains Keras and Tensorflow based implementation of the speech-driven gesture generation by a neural network.

 Explanation of the method can be found on Youtube: https://youtu.be/Iv7UBe92zrw